 Results 1–10 of 70 for "Fact Sheet"X related to "Thinking about learning, learning about..."
-Refine Your Search Refine Your Search TopicChildren (29)Teens (17)Socioeconomic status (13)Education (5)Aging (4) 29 more... [+] Race (4)Sexuality (4)Disability (3)Anxiety (2)Autism (2)Eating disorders (2)Emotional health (2)Health disparities (2)HIV & AIDS (2)Human rights (2)Law & psychology (2)Marriage & divorce (2)Natural disasters (2)Stress (2)Therapy (2)Violence (2)ADHD (1)Bullying (1)Death & dying (1)Depression (1)Learning & memory (1)Obesity (1)Parenting (1)Safety & design (1)Sexual abuse (1)Sleep (1)Testing issues (1)Trauma (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (3)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 70 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicChildren (27)Teens (18)Socioeconomic status (8)Education (4)Lesbian, gay, bisexual, transgender (4) 31 more... [+] Race (4)Sexuality (4)Law & psychology (3)Aging (2)Anxiety (2)Autism (2)Disability (2)Eating disorders (2)Emotional health (2)Human rights (2)Marriage & divorce (2)Natural disasters (2)Stress (2)Therapy (2)ADHD (1)Bullying (1)Death & dying (1)Depression (1)Health disparities (1)HIV & AIDS (1)Kids & the media (1)Learning & memory (1)Parenting (1)Safety & design (1)Sexual abuse (1)Sleep (1)Suicide (1)Testing issues (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (3)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 70 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Education & Socioeconomic Status Fact SheetThis fact sheet explains the impact of socioeconomic status on educational outcomes and ways to reduce risk factors such as slow academic skills development, low literacy, chronic stress, and increased dropout rates.Fact Sheet 2.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
 The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 3.Early Exposure to TV Violence Predicts Aggression in AdulthoodPast research on media violence focused on short-term effects and reported significant relations only for boys.
-This study draws on social-cognitive observational-learning theory, desensitization theory, and social comparison theory to examine the longitudinal relationship between early exposure to TV violence and adult aggressive behavior for both males and females.Fact Sheet 4.Answers to Your Questions For a Better Understanding of Sexual Orientation & HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
-The brochure is also available in Russian and Spanish.Fact Sheet 5.HIV/AIDS & Socioeconomic StatusDomestically and internationally, HIV is a disease that affects those of lower socioeconomic status at a disproportionately high rate.Fact Sheet (January 2010)6.Lesbian, Gay, Bisexual & Transgender Persons & Socioeconomic StatusDiscrimination of LGBT persons in the workplace is a significant factor in the differences in socioeconomic status for LGBT persons.Fact Sheet 7.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
-These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 8.Health Care Reform: Disparities in Mental Health Status and Mental Health CareBlacks, Latinos, American Indians/Alaska Natives, and Asian Americans are over-represented in populations that are particularly at risk for mental health disorders.
+This study draws on social-cognitive observational-learning theory, desensitization theory, and social comparison theory to examine the longitudinal relationship between early exposure to TV violence and adult aggressive behavior for both males and females.Fact Sheet 4.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
+The brochure is also available in Russian and Spanish.Fact Sheet 5.Lesbian, Gay, Bisexual & Transgender Persons & Socioeconomic StatusDiscrimination of LGBT persons in the workplace is a significant factor in the differences in socioeconomic status for LGBT persons.Fact Sheet 6.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet 7.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
+This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)8.Health Care Reform: Disparities in Mental Health Status and Mental Health CareBlacks, Latinos, American Indians/Alaska Natives, and Asian Americans are over-represented in populations that are particularly at risk for mental health disorders.
 Additionally, minority individuals may experience symptoms that are undiagnosed, under-diagnosed, or misdiagnosed for cultural, linguistic, or historical reasons.Fact Sheet 9.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
 Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 10.Illinois House Bill 1826: Religious Freedom Protection and Civil Union ActUnder the Act, civil unions would be open to all adult couples (including opposite-sex, same-sex and senior couples) and afford these couples the state-level protections and responsibilities essential to all families.
 The legislation also preserves the separation of church and state and ensures that religious denominations are not forced to recognize or sanctify relationships they oppose.Fact Sheet Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 70 for "Fact Sheet"X related to "Thinking about learning, learning about..."